ratt-ru/meqtrees-timba/README_build.txt

   This will setup all paths to point to the named build.
 Note that you can reinvoke the timba-setup command manually in your shell, should you wish to switch to a different build.

-You should be able to start meqtrees by running 'meqbrowser.py'.
+You should be able to start meqtrees by running 'meqbrowser.py' if meqbrowser-frontend package has been installed.
+Otherwise only the pipeliner may be available.